-Who Do You Want on Your Pregnancy Team?
+Who Will Be on Your Pregnancy Team?

 Your Choices for Prenatal Care and Delivery

 Many health care experts provide prenatal care and help with delivery.
 Most are good choices if you have a healthy pregnancy.
 Others are specially qualified to help if you have any complications along the way.